Here are 10 facts you may not know about Timo Werner, who will be joining Chelsea from RB Leipzig at the end of the Bundesliga season.

 "When I was 11, 12, I used to have posters of Mario on my wall.
 Suddenly, there I was with Mario giving me high-fives and wishing me good luck on playing for Germany instead of him," he told Bundesliga.com.

-"Yes, playing in the Premier League is a dream for me.
-I would like to play for two or three clubs, and Manchester United are one of those clubs," he told FourFourTwo in 2018.
+"Playing in the Premier League is a dream for me.
+I would like to play for two or three clubs, and Manchester United are one of those clubs.
+But probably not in the next few years – later, when my English is a little bit better," Werner told FourFourTwo in 2018.